Wixonic/WixiLand-Wiki/wiki/eleuthia.md

 {
 	"active": true,
 	"title": "ELEUTHIA",
 	"summary": "ELEUTHIA is a mysterious central system located at Level 40 of the Silos, created by the Founders.
 Its exact role is unknown, but it is believed to play a part in the maintenance and regeneration of the Wixies, possibly as an incubator or storage system.
-Access to ELEUTHIA is forbidden, and surrounding areas (Levels 41-45) are restricted, fueling myths about its hidden secrets and periodic "birth" of new Wixies."
+Access to ELEUTHIA is forbidden, and surrounding areas (Levels 41-45) are restricted, fueling myths about its hidden secrets and periodic \"birth\" of new Wixies."
 }

 <!--METADATA-->